Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Orbifold Hirzebruch-Riemann-Roch

 and

 Therefore, we have

 By the linearity of $ \rho_g, $ we then have

-for all $ x $ and $ y $ in $ K^0(\cX). $ \end{proof} \begin{defn} Let $ \cX = [X/G] $ be a separated smooth quotient stack.
+for all $ x $ and $ y $ in $ K^0(\cX). $ \end{proof} \begin{defn} Let $ \cX = [X/G] $ be a separated smooth quotient DM stack.
 Let $ g $ be an element in the center of $ G $ such that it has a finite order and fixes $ X $.
-We define a \tb{twisted Chern character} map
+We define the $ \boldsymbol{g} $ \tb{-twisted Chern character} map by